-Coconut Butter - Use a block or coconut butter in a glass jar.
-If it is soft or runny, you can use it straight away, otherwise melt it until it is scoop-able.
+Coconut Butter - Softened.
+Use a block or coconut butter in a glass jar.
+If it is soft or runny, you can use it straight away.
+Otherwise, melt it until you can scoop it.

 Almond Milk - It's important to choose a good quality unsweetened almond milk.
 I like Plenish.

 ....and if you feel up to it, add mini keto cookie dough balls.
-Totally optional, but I highly recommend!
+Optional, but I highly recommend!

 (This section contains step by step instructions and photos that show how to make this recipe.
 Find the recipe card with ingredient amounts and nutritional information at the bottom of the post.)

-Place the allulose in a high speed blender and blitz until fine.
-Then add the rest of the ingredients and blend again until smooth.
-Taste and adjust sweetness, adding more if you prefer.
-Also optional: Add a pinch of salt.
+Step 1: Put all ingredients in a high speed blender and blend until smooth.
+Taste and adjust sweetness.
+Optional: Add a pinch of salt.

-Place the ice cube tray on a small baking tray and fill in the ice cream mix.
-Put the mixture in the freezer to set for about 2 hours.
-(Timings will vary depending on the size of your ice cubes.)
+Step 2: Place an ice cube tray on a baking tray and fill in the ice cream mix.
+Put the mixture in the freezer to set,

-Add the frozen almond milk ice cubes to the blender and bend until smooth, about 1 - 2 minutes.
-You may need to use a spatula to scrape the sides of the blender bowl a few times.
+Step 3: Add the frozen almond milk ice cubes to the blender and bend until smooth.
+Use a spatula to scrape the sides of the blender bowl in between.

-Enjoy as a soft serve straight away or for a scoop-able ice cream, pour into a small loaf pan and freeze for 2 - 3 hours until just set.
+Step 5: Enjoy as a soft serve straight away or for a scoop-able ice cream, pour into a small loaf pan and freeze until just set.

-I found that this almond milk ice cream does set hard if you keep it in the freezer overnight or longer.
+Almond milk ice cream sets hard if you keep it in the freezer overnight or longer.
 The reason for this is the low fat content of the recipe.

-Here are 3 ingredients you can add to make the ice cream soft and easier to scoop if you plan to freeze it long term:
+Here are 3 ingredients you can add to make it soft and easy to scoop:

 - Add 2 tablespoons of MCT oil.
 Unlike coconut oil, it stays liquid at room temperature.